AIDocPrivy

 Modern AI language models are trained on text from dozens of languages simultaneously.
 They can automatically detect the primary language of a document and adapt their extraction strategy accordingly — no language selection required.

 More importantly, these models understand semantics across languages.
-They know that "Tổng cộng" (Vietnamese), "合計" (Japanese), and "Total" (English) all refer to the same concept.
-This means a single extraction pipeline handles all languages without separate configurations.
+They know that "Tổng cộng" (Vietnamese), "合計" (Japanese), "Total" (English), "Montant total" (French), and "Gesamtbetrag" (German) all refer to the total amount on an invoice.
+This cross-language semantic understanding means a single extraction pipeline handles all languages without separate configurations.

 Review number formatting: Pay special attention to decimal separators and thousands separators, which vary by locale.
-1.000 could be one thousand or one point zero depending on the language context.
+"1.000" could be one thousand or one point zero depending on the language context.
+If numbers look wrong, the extraction tool may have applied the wrong number format convention.

 Use the document language for labels: Good extraction tools preserve original field labels in the document language while using standardized key names for data fields.
 This makes the output both human-readable and machine-processable.